Chapter VI: Student Code of Conduct

 • Gambling for money or other items of value including, but not limited to, playing cards or other games of chance or skills.

 • Failure to comply with curfew policies, resulting in a safety concern.
 Infractions include, but are not limited to, sneaking out of a residence hall after curfew.
-This may constitute a major infraction at the discretion of the Associate Director of Student Conduct (or designee).
+This may constitute a major infraction at the discretion of the Director of Student Conduct (or designee).

 • Being present during the planning or commission of any violation of the Student Code of Conduct in such a way as to condone, support, or encourage that violation.;